winitzki/scall/tutorial/programming_dhall.md

   }
 ```

-The laws of the $P$-typeclass can be formulated using `FreeP` as a monad.
+The laws of the $P$-typeclass can be formulated using the monad properties of `FreeP`.
-They turn out to be the laws of a $FreeP$-monad algebra.
+The typeclass laws turn out to be equivalent to the laws of a $FreeP$-monad algebra.
 Details are worked out in Chapter 13 of "The Science of Functional Programming".
 This book focuses on code rather than of proofs of laws.

 It is not known how to construct a free $P$-typeclass evidence in general for arbitrary $P$ and arbitrary required typeclass laws.
 In the following subsections, we will write down the definitions of some known free typeclasses.

-When a $P$-typeclass has no laws, the free $P$-typeclass constructor _can_ be formulated for arbitrary $P$ and turns out to be just the free monad on $P$.
+When a $P$-typeclass has no laws, the free $P$-typeclass constructor _can_ be formulated in general for arbitrary $P$ and turns out to be just the free monad on $P$.
 This $P$-typeclass instance corresponds to a data structure that stores unevaluated expression trees with operations of the typeclass.
 Unevaluated expression trees have the right shape for all the typeclass operations but will not satisfy any typeclass laws.